lrhammond/sdsrl/README.md

-# Policy Verification for Deep Symbolic Reinforcement Learning
+# Safe Deep Symbolic Reinforcement Learning

 Incomplete and in progress